 The Future of Cybersecurity

 Fine Grain Pictures was delighted to partner with DeepTempo, one of just three finalists in the 2025 Snowflake Startup Challenge.
 They’re rethinking how cybersecurity works by using AI to make it easier for companies to detect and respond to threats faster and more efficiently.
 They’re also the first cybersecurity company to build a fully integrated app on Snowflake, making their solution both powerful and easy to deploy.
-Our job was to capture all of that innovation in a tight, engaging video that helped them stand out on a global stage — and we were proud to help tell their story.
+Our job was to capture all of that innovation in a tight, engaging video that helped them stand out on a global stage and we were proud to help tell their story.

 A New Strategy for Supporting Literacy

 Last week, we had the exciting opportunity to film inside an elementary school classroom in the Oakland Unified School District to create a new teacher training video focused on literacy instruction.
-The video showcases a dynamic small-group model, featuring one teacher-led group, one student-led group, and one quiet independent group — all designed to foster deeper engagement and differentiated learning.
+The video showcases a dynamic small-group model, featuring one teacher-led group, one student-led group, and one independent group — all designed to foster deeper engagement and differentiated learning.
 Each group rotates throughout the session, giving students varied ways to build literacy skills while allowing educators to target instruction.
 This real-classroom footage will serve as a practical, inspiring tool for teachers across the district.

 Women's Leadership Build 2025

-We had a great time diving into Habitat for Humanity East Bay/Silicon Valley’s Women’s Leadership Build at Sequoia Grove in Hayward — a powerful annual event where women come together to build affordable homes for local families.
+We had a great time diving into Habitat for Humanity East Bay/Silicon Valley’s Women’s Leadership Build at Sequoia Grove in Hayward, a powerful annual event where women come together to build affordable homes for local families.
 Since the groundbreaking last fall, the site has been buzzing with energy and transformation.
-Today, women were roofing, framing, and raising walls, making significant strides toward completing these future homes.
+Today, volunteers were roofing, framing, and raising walls, making significant strides toward completing these future homes.
 It was inspiring to witness skilled hands at work and steady collaboration, all driven by a shared commitment to building something lasting.

 Approaching Gender Parity in the CA Legislature